SamuelSwartzberg/flashcardifying_text_temp/inf.md

 greater/smaller with strings is generally relative to their position in unicode, which for latin characters tracks ASCII and thus "Z" < "a"
 Comparing a thing with itself is always true, except for: in JS, NaN

+##### interfaces

+Things using the ruby mixin Comparable must define <=> operator, and then gain access to the other comparison operators, as well as between? and clamp

+is x between foo and bar?
+x.between?(foo, bar)|Ruby

 #### string relational operators